openstack/nova/doc/source/admin/remote-console-access.rst

   service, this ensures that only approved VNC proxy servers can connect to the Compute nodes.

+Make sure to provide correct permissions to the certificate files for the process which creates instance.
+Please follow the libvirt wiki page [3]_ for the same.

 After editing :file:`qemu.conf`, the ``libvirtd`` service must be restarted:

 .. code-block:: shell